bilan604/initiative/README.md

 However, if git cloning, you will just need to replace the handler file with placeholder functions.
 This repository can be used as a template for your own endpoint.

+Special thanks to OpenAI for the CSS and HTML template, which a added to a slider component to the frontend placeholder.

 ## 1. Autofill Chrome Extension:
 1. Git clone this repository.
 2. Install the dependencies.